cldeluna/pyats_intro/README.md

 Once you are in your virtual environment, you need to install the pyATS module and the Genie Libraries (now basically one framework encompassed in pyATS).

-There is alot of good material out there on how to install pyATS.
+There is a lot of good material out there on how to install pyATS.
 Start with the [DevNet installation documentation](https://pubhub.devnetcloud.com/media/genie-docs/docs/installation/installation.html).

 Most will tell you to install pyATS with the Genie library and that is a good minimum installation for testing and parsing.